ibm-cloud-docs/discovery-data/stopwords.md

     Follow these guidelines:

     - Specify stop words in lowercase.
-    - Do not remove common terms like `a` and `the` from your custom file or query performance can be reduced.
     - In general, keep your list of stop words under `200` total words.
 The size limit is one million characters.
 However, if you specify too many terms, you might negatively affect search accuracy.

     You can use the default English stop words list file, [custom_stopwords_en.json](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/custom_stopwords_en.json){: external}, as a starting point when you build a custom stop word list in English.